 TIP: These gummy bear molds are the ones we used and come with a handy dropper!
 Silicone is the best way to go because you can pop the gummies right out once they’ve set and they don’t get stuck.

-Allow the liquid to cool enough to handle safely, but not enough to set.
+- Allow the liquid to cool enough to handle safely, but not enough to set.
+If there are air bubbles, you can give the mixture a gentle stir to release them.

 What gives gummy bears their texture?